GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 category: Programming
 title: "Programming | Python3"
 logo: "/assets/images/logo/logo-python.png"
-summary: "."
 order: 0x00
 ---
 # **PYTHON: INTRO**
 Python is a high-level programming language with applications in numerous areas, including web programming, scientific computing, and artificial intelligence.
 The language is executed sequentially line-after-line and doesn't need semicolon `;` to end the line of statement.

 ## Interpreter
-Programming language such as C/C++ uses compiler that translates a source code (written in English) to a computer language (such as binary code) computer can understand and execute.
+Programming language such as C/C++ uses compiler that translates (English-written) source codes to (binary code) machine language computer can understand and execute.
 However, interpreter allows computer to execute the program directly from a source code without translation.

 Python is interpreter-driven high-level language: this allows scripting the code much easier than compiler, but its execution time can be slower in comparison.

 ### CPython
 Originally, Python interpreter was developed using C programming language.
 This implementation is called CPython and is the most widely used implementation of all.
 Other notable implementations are Jython (Java-implementation), IronPython (.NET-implementation), and PyPy (Python-implementation).

-While Python is introduced as an interpreter language, it actually uses both interpreter and compiler: CPython first processes Python code into intermediate bytecode which is than executed by CPython interpreter.
+While Python is introduced as an interpreter language, it actually uses both interpreter and compiler: CPython first processes Python code into intermediate bytecode which is then executed by CPython interpreter.
 Because of this, Python execution takes longer time on first run from compilation.

 # **PYTHON: BASIC**
 General programming language has essential, fundamental, or even helpful data and syntax that needs to be observed and acknowledged when coding.
 As the beginning of the practical coding, this chapter will introduce basic information on Python language coding.

 ## Comment
+Comment in programming language is not executed, and is commonly used to write down information related to the code.
 There are two different comments in Python: line comment and block comment.

 * **Line comment**
   : a comment worth a single line of code, and is declared by `#` (octothorpe).